marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/plumed_metad_cvs/README.md

 # From plumed_bias_scalar.dat
 ## Distance and torsion plots

-The distance vs time plots as well as the torsions vs time plots obatined by plotting the data from plumed_bias_scalar.dat are just for sanity checks.
+The distance vs time plots as well as the torsions vs time plots obtained by plotting the data from plumed_bias_scalar.dat are just for sanity checks.

 The plots show that the dihedrals change with time and the probes are moving, which shows the system is working.